-Despite its power and popularity – and the many, many guides available – email marketing can still be tricky.
+Despite its power and popularity – not to mention the many guides available – email marketing can still be tricky.
 To boil it down, here’s a handy checklist to keep nearby.
-Like a preflight checklist for pilots, it’s nice to review the basics, no matter how pro you are.
+Like a pre-flight checklist for pilots, it’s nice to review the basics, no matter how pro you are.

 9 Important Things To Consider Before You Hit Send